 “Set me as a seal upon your heart, as a seal upon your arm; for love is as strong as death, passion fierce as the grave.
 Its flashes are flashes of fire, a raging flame.
 Many waters cannot quench love, neither can floods drown it out.”
 Song of Solomon 8:6

 May 19, 2018 at 5 am.
-I set my alarm to get up in the dark and tune in to the royal wedding of Prince Harry and Meghan Markle.
-I, along with millions of others watched an unprecedented historical event occur…the union of two people representing a changing of the traditional guard.
-A world where race, position and title did not matter.
+I set my alarm to get up in the dark and tune in to the wedding of Prince Harry and Meghan Markle.
+I, along with millions of others watched an unprecedented historical event occur in the union of two people representing a hopeful changing of the traditional royal guard.
+A world that possibly could be more inclusive.
 All that mattered was the love of two hearts.
-I recall from those early hours how high I felt listening to a black minister set Windsor’s St George’s Chapel on fire with his words of the power of all kinds of love, not just romantic love.
+I recall from those early hours how high I felt listening to a black minister set St George’s Chapel on fire with his words of the power of all kinds of love, not just romantic love.
+He quoted the verse from Song of Solomon above about love being as strong as death.
 He quoted Martin Luther King Jr who said, “We must discover the power of love, the redemptive power of love.
 And when we do that, we will make of this old world a new world, for love is the only way.”
-I was soaring…internally I felt I had somehow permanently changed…that this sermon strangely had set me on a different course that would change my life forever.
+I was soaring!
+Internally I felt in an odd way that somehow I permanently changed…that strangely this sermon had set me on a different course that would change my life forever.

-Hours later, I would prove my intuition correct.
+Hours later, those feelings would prove my intuition correct.

 I fell to my knees and sobbed.

-Meanwhile, right outside my kitchen window, at the same time, my magnolia tree and purple irises were in full bloom.
+Meanwhile, right outside my kitchen window in the clear morning May light, at the same time, the large magnolia tree and purple irises were in their full bloom and glory.